 Tonle Sap Floating Villages

-The floating village nearest to Siem Reap, it is the one most visited by tourists.
+As the Tonle Sap Lake floating village nearest to Siem Reap, Chong Khneas is the one most visited by tourists.
 In the wet season, it really is a floating village, with houses, shops, schools, etc. all bobbing on the water.
-Even though it is somewhat ‘touristy’, it is still interesting, and worth seeing.
-Stops usually include a souvenir and snack shop, and the Gecko Environment Center.
+Even though it is somewhat ‘touristy’, it is still interesting and worth seeing.
+Tours usually include stopping at a souvenir and snack shop, and a visit to the Gecko Environment Center.

 Tonle Sap Lake

-- Location: Near Siem Reap
+- Location: Siem Reap, Cambodia